A Little Night Music: 2009 Broadway revival

 Originally, Katherine Doherty and Keaton Whittaker played Fredrika in alternating performances, beginning with the November 2009 previews.
 The official show album, which was recorded in January 2010, features both Doherty and Whittaker as Fredrika (on different songs).
 However, Katherine McNamara replaced Doherty in February 2010.
 McNamara and Whittaker stayed with the production until it ended in January 2011.

-When the contracts of Zeta-Jones and Lansbury ended, the production temporarily closed on June 20, 2010 and resumed on July 13, with new stars Bernadette Peters as Desiree Armfeldt and Elaine Stritch as Madame Armfeldt.
+When the contracts of Zeta-Jones and Lansbury ended, the production closed temporarily on June 20, 2010, and resumed on July 13, with new stars Bernadette Peters as Desiree Armfeldt and Elaine Stritch as Madame Armfeldt.
 In an interview, Peters said that Sondheim had "proposed the idea to her this spring and urged the producers of the revival to cast her."
 Trevor Nunn directed rehearsals with the two new stars, and the rest of the original cast remained.
 Peters and Stritch extended their contracts until January 9, 2011, when the production closed with 20 previews and 425 regular performances.
 Before the production closed, it recouped its initial investment.

 Europe

 Zarah Leander played Madame Armfeldt in the original Austrian staging (in 1975) as well as in the original Swedish staging in Stockholm in 1978 (here with Jan Malmsjö as Fredrik Egerman).
 The successful Stockholm staging was directed by Stig Olin.
 In 2010 the musical was scheduled to return to Stockholm and the Stockholm Stadsteater.
 The cast included Pia Johansson, Dan Ekborg, Yvonne Lombard and Thérese Andersson.

 The Théâtre du Châtelet, Paris production ran from February 15, 2010, through February 20, 2010.
 Lee Blakeley directed and Andrew George was the choreographer.
 Italian-born actress Greta Scacchi played Désirée, and Leslie Caron played Madame Armfeldt.

 The Turku City Theatre staged the musical in 2011 with Kirsi Tarvainen in the role as Désirée.
 Tuomas Parkkinen directed and Jussi Vahvaselkä was musical director.

+In 2019, the Nederlands Reisopera staged a version directed by Zack Winokur, with Susan Rigvava-Dumas playing Désirée.